 Paul will be with us to discuss his new Yahoo comedy web series OTHER SPACE which he created and Executive Produces.
 All 8 episodes of the first season will be available to stream starting April 14th.

 Bess & Conor, who star as “Karen Lipinski” & “Natasha” on OTHER SPACE, will be joining Paul as well to discuss their roles on the series.

 Show starts at 5pm PT (7pm CT / 8pm ET).
-Stream it live from our website or subscribe for free and download the show on iTunes You can also listen on the go on your Android/iPhone/iPad device via Stitcher.
+Subscribe for free and download the show on APPLE PODCASTS You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 PAUL FEIG is a multi-talented creator, working successfully as a filmmaker, writer, producer, and author.
 Feig’s most recent films include the buddy cop comedy The Heat starring Sandra Bullock and Melissa McCarthy, which grossed over $220 million globally and the hit comedy Bridesmaids starring Kristen Wiig, Rose Byrne, Maya Rudolph, Melissa McCarthy and Jon Hamm, that grossed over $283 million worldwide.
 It also garnered Academy Award nominations for Best Supporting Actress and Best Original Screenplay.